PHP

 We also offer custom plans where you can advise how many PHP workers you require.
 For more information, contact our sales team.

-PHP Workers, CPU, and RAM
+PHP workers, CPU, and RAM

 When adding PHP workers, CPU and RAM resources must be taken into account.
 If you increase PHP workers, but the server needs more CPU and RAM to support those workers, this will create a bottleneck because the requests won’t be handled efficiently.